 Your laptop must have Field Tools software with FBxConnect software installed.

-- You must know a valid username/password combination for the flow computer. - If the flow computer is not awake, you must wake it up first.
-(See Section 3.3)
+You must know a valid username/password combination for the flow computer.

 EXPLOSION HAZARD: Ensure the area in which you perform this operation is non-hazardous.
 Performing this operation in a hazardous area could result in an explosion.